Kavita13feb/comp-assignments/ap-task/README.md

-## This is Replica of Acharya Prashant orgnisation website vedio serires page
+## This is Replica of Acharya Prashant orgnisation website video serires page
 To run this project steps are below

 1. clone this repo in vs code terminal -> cmd->  git clone <repolink>